MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Ir Halak, Deathsinger**

 : Hive Wizard boss.
 Starts each phase with Brand of Weaving.
-Supposedly treated as a vehicle for the purposes of Wardcliff Coil (e.g. enjoy this while you can).
+Treated as an elite for purposes of damage calculation.
 While singing, doesn't attack and inflicts Dirge of Unraveling on the raid.
 Only one Deathsinger can be singing at a time (do they always alternate? is the first one static?).

 **Ir Anûk, Deathsinger**